openshift/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

 be provisioned omitting the ``yum update`` command.
 This brings security implications though, and is not recommended for production deployments.

+##### DNS servers security options

+Aside from `node_ingress_cidr` restricting public access to in-stack DNS servers, there are following (bind/named specific) DNS security options available:

+    named_public_recursion: 'no'
+    named_private_recursion: 'yes'

+External DNS servers, which is not included in the 'dns' hosts group, are not managed.
+It is up to you to configure such ones.

 ### Configure the OpenShift parameters

 Finally, you need to update the DNS entry in